30 Sep How Long Does Alcohol Stay in Your Urine?

 At the binge drinking stage, a person may not automatically be considered alcohol dependent.
 However, consuming a large amount of alcohol in a short amount of time makes a person susceptible to long-term health effects, such as liver disease, alcohol poisoning, and damage to the brain.
 In the short-term, binge drinking can cause a person to slur their words, become aggressive or sloppy, black out, or participate in activities they wouldn’t normally, if they were sober.

-The cycle of heavy drinking followed by intense hangovers causes both negative health and behavioral effects.
+The cycle of heavy levels of drinking followed by intense hangovers causes both negative health and behavioral effects.
 It’s easy for this type of behavior to lead to alcohol abuse.
 If you notice a friend or family member needs more and more alcohol in order to reach an intoxicated level or is always ready to finish other people’s drinks when everyone else has stopped, this could be an indication of alcohol abuse.

 Those suffering from alcohol abuse may begin their day drinking or drink to “care for” their hangover.
 When not drinking, they may be irritable, unfocused, and anxious.
 People who abuse alcohol also put themselves at higher risk for certain types of cancers, organ damage, especially to the liver, as well as the added risk of drinking and driving.